Last updated on

 - To use the premade frosting, remove from the refrigerator a few hours before you want to decorate.
 Let the frosting get back to room temperature and re-beat the buttercream to soften it.

-- Day 6: Assembly the cake.
+- Day 6: Assemble the cake.

 - I typically like to assemble the cake a few hours before I want to serve it and will then store it in a cake box or on a cake stand with a lid.
 Room temperature is okay for most cakes, for 2 to 3 hours.
 Some cakes, like my Ricotta Olive Oil Cake, are best stored in the fridge and served slightly chilled.